eRedekopp/cpp_practice_project/Design.md

 This system will be designed before writing any code and will be thoroughly tested.

 This project implements a fake hospital management software system, with basic features for storing information about doctors and patients.
+This project was inspired by one of my CMPT270 (OOP) assignments.

 ## Features